 The Employee Assistance Program (EAP) offers a wide range of services that are available to students, residents, fellows, faculty, staff and their household members at no cost.
 This includes assistance with family, alcohol, drugs, emotions, stress, and legal or financial questions.
 This is a confidential service that is available 24 hours a day, seven days a week.
-Individuals can access EAP services by calling 877.622.4327 or by logging on to CignaBehavioral.com and entering the WMed identification, mycignaeap.
+Individuals can access EAP services by calling 866.659.2789 or by logging on to bensingerduponet.com/MLA and entering the medical school password, MLASSIST.
 Information about EAP is provided to students at matriculation and staff upon employment.
 For questions or assistance contact the Office of Student Affairs at 269.337.6111 or the Human Resources Department at 269.337.4479.